Home | Activities & Events | Mindfulness Meditation Circle

 Sunday Meditation and Discussion

 Each Sunday, we begin with a meditation and follow it with a discussion on Stoicism.
-The Practicing Stoic: A Philosophical User’s Manual
+The Practicing Stoic: A Philosophical User’s Manual.

-Audio Recordings
+Audio Recordings and Transcripts

 Facilitators